pletourneau/Factory/README.md

 ## Description

 This app will allow the user to add and remove machines and engineers to/from the factory.
-The user is able to see what machines an engineer can work on, and what engineers are licensed for which machines.
-The ability to add licenesed engineers to a machine, and machines an engineer is able to work on, is available in mulitple views.
+The user is able to see which machines an engineer can work on, and what engineers are licensed for which machines.
+The ability to add licensed engineers to a machine, and machines an engineer is able to work on, is available in mulitple views.

 ## Setup/Installation Requirements